fberbert/tux-gpt/README.md

 ---

-## Configuration File (~/.tux-gpt/config.json)
+## Configuration File (~/.config/tux-gpt/config.json)

-In the first run, **tux-gpt** will create a configuration file at `~/.tux-gpt/config.json`.
+On the first run, **tux-gpt** will create a configuration file at `~/.config/tux-gpt/config.json` (or `%APPDATA%\tux-gpt\config.json` on Windows).
 This file contains settings for the default model.
-You can customize the behavior of **tux-gpt** by editing the configuration file located at `~/.tux-gpt/config.json`.
+You can customize the behavior of **tux-gpt** by editing the configuration file located at `~/.config/tux-gpt/config.json`.
 This file allows you to set the default model and other preferences.

 Example config file to set the model: